Canada may have hit its long-awaited electric vehicle turning point | CBC News

 WATCH | More charging stations, incentives needed to speed EV switch:

-Clearly there has been a strong business case for most car makers to sell as few electric cars as possible.
+Clearly there has been a strong business case for most carmakers to sell as few electric cars as possible.
 Although he later changed his position, the late head of Fiat Chrysler, Canadian Sergio Marchionne, once begged customers not to buy the company's electrics because he said he lost money on every one the company sold.
 As he complained in 2014, in order to sell the cars as the government required, he had to lower the price far below the additional cost of the EV technology that went into them.

 Level playing field